cedowens/keygrabber/README.md

 Automation for grabbing keys from a Linux host.
 You can use either the python2/python3 compatible script or the shell script included in this repo.

-Once you gain access to a Linux host, run this script and it will grab the following:
+Once you gain access to a Linux host, upload this script on the host and run it and it will grab the following:

 - ~/.aws/ contents
 - ~/.ssh/ contents